- This topic has 0 replies, 1 voice, and was last updated 5 years ago by 43AX05 Greg.

 It’s hard to predict what the future holds for the CB radio services.
 As advancing technology slowly migrates personal communications over to more spectrum efficient digital modes, it seems inevitable that analog radio will be slowly phased out, kept alive only by a select group of nostalgic die-hards who refuse to let go, much like the Morse code enthusiasts on ham radio.
 It’s also hard to predict where the FCC’s thinking fits into the picture.
 As the demand for R.F. spectrum continues to increase, they could reassign the CB band(s) to other services.
 But it’s unlikely that any true die hard users will leave voluntarily, and the FCC has historically been less than effective in controlling illegal operation.
 Eventually though, equipment choices will dwindle, and those people remaining will most likely be running “antique” equipment.
 But that’s still a few years down the road…….
 Thanks to Dave – Read much more on his website http://home.ptd.net/~n3cvj/cbpage.htm

-- This topic was modified 1 year, 10 months ago by AX05.
+- This topic was modified 5 years ago by 43AX05 Greg.

 - You must be logged in to reply to this topic.